-The deleted-file protection feature allows you to download files that you backed up but are no longer on your device.
-This article explains how to use retention settings to keep deleted files in your backup archive as well as how to use the deleted files feature.
+Using the Code42 app, you can download files that you backed up but are no longer on your device.
+This article explains how to protect your data by using retention settings to keep deleted files in your backup archive and how to restore deleted files.

 Retention settings for deleted files